cdfq384903/MonotonicOptimalBinning/README.md

 #### Arguments
 1. **lib_name** <br>
 Default: None <br>
-Suggestion: The library which will be loaded and print WoE bar chart via IV summary. <br>
+Suggestion: The library which will be assigned for the data to print WoE bar chart. <br>
-The `lib_name` argument defines the library which will be loaded and print WoE bar chart via IV summary.
-For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
+The `lib_name` argument defines the library used to store the data for plotting.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

 2. **min_iv** <br>
 Default: None <br>
 Suggestion: The minimum threshold of information value.
 Usually set more higher than 0.1. <br>
 The `min_iv` argument defines the minimum threshold of information value.
-For example, in MainMonotonicFirstBining.sas script you can try 0.001, which means the printWoeBarLineChart macro will show result if IV higher than 0.001.
+For example, in `MainMonotonicFirstBining.sas` script you can pass 0.1, which means the `%printWoeBarLineChart()` macro will show the woe bar chart of the varibale if its IV is greater than 0.1.

 #### Output
 The output of runing `%printWoeBarLineChart()` macro.
-It shows the variable of woe result under the min_iv constrain.
+It shows the woe bar chart of the variables whose IV is greater than `min_iv`.
 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/printWoeBarLineChart.png" alt=""/>
 </p>

 ### Generate split rule
-The code below shows the execution of the `%exportSplitRule()` macro with recommended parameters. <br>
+`%exportSplitRule()` macro example: <br>

 ```
 %exportSplitRule(lib_name, output_file);